 - Start small and be consistent: Making drastic cuts overnight can be difficult to sustain and may lead to burnout.
 Begin by reducing or eliminating one or two inflated expense categories.
 Once you’re comfortable, tackle another.
 Small, consistent changes are more effective long-term.

-- Focus on your "why": Constantly remind yourself of your long-term financial goals - the ones that lifestyle inflation was hindering.
-Visualizing what you're working towards (e.g., early retirement, a debt-free life, travel) will provide the motivation needed to stick to your new plan.
+- Focus on your “why”: Constantly remind yourself of your long-term goals, the ones that lifestyle inflation was hindering.
+Visualizing what you’re working towards (e.g., early retirement, a debt-free life, travel) will provide the motivation needed to stick to your new plan.

 5. FAQs about lifestyle inflation

 Not necessarily.
 Some improvement in your standard of living as your income grows is natural and can be a positive outcome of your hard work (e.g., moving to a safer neighborhood, affording better healthcare for your family).
-The problem arises when spending increases disproportionately to income, systematically neglecting savings and long-term financial goals.
+The problem arises when spending increases disproportionately to income, systematically neglecting savings and long-term goals.
 The key is intentional and controlled lifestyle enhancement, not mindless or reactive creep.

 There’s no single magic number that fits everyone, as individual circumstances and goals vary.
 However, a common and sound recommendation is to aim to save or invest at least 50% of any net pay raise.
 The more you can allocate towards your financial objectives, the quicker you’ll achieve them.
 It’s crucial to revisit your budget and financial goals to determine an allocation that makes sense for your specific situation and helps you to avoid lifestyle inflation effectively.